developer-venish/Titanic-Survival-Prediction-using-NAIVE-BAYES/README.md

 ---------------------------------------------------------------------------------------

-All the code in this project has been tested and run successfully in Google Colab.
+Note :- All the code in this project has been tested and run successfully in Google Colab.
 I encourage you to try running it in Colab for the best experience and to ensure smooth execution.
 Happy coding!

 ---------------------------------------------------------------------------------------
 This code performs the following steps: